dashersw/hakki/README.md

 ## Features
 * Provides the same functionality with [node_acl](https://github.com/OptimalBits/node_acl) except for `middleware`
-* Works with promises and async/await out of the box
+* Works with promises and async/await out of the box instead of callbacks
 * Requires and works with mongoose
 * Built specifically for MongoDB with aggregation features
 * Scalable architecture to support millions of operations